 - 5T organic grass fed butter or organic butter

-- 2c organic whole milk
+- 2c organic whole milk. or heavy whipping cream

 - salt and pepper to taste